-Both the SX420 and the CL are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the CL does not have a direct predecessor.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Leica CL?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Ready to shoot: Has a lens built-in, whereas the CL requires a separate lens.